-In addition to funding for research contracts, ACUS requests \$110,000 for administrative support contracts.
+In addition to funding for research contracts, ACUS requests \$115,000 for administrative support contracts.
 As a small agency, ACUS is required by law and policy to contract with multiple agencies or private vendors for many of the administrative functions typically performed in-house at larger agencies.
 These contracts cover items such as personnel, payroll, finance, accounting, website hosting, mailing services, and mandated financial auditing.
-For FY 2020, ACUS requests \$110,000 for external administrative support including the mandated annual agency financial audit (\$28,000).
-Expenditures for external administrative support have declined over the past several fiscal years as ACUS continuously reviews strategies for contracting administrative support, including using reimbursable services offered by other federal agencies, GSA schedules, and Cloud computing solutions, to find the most cost-effective ways to provide these required and, in some cases, mandated services.
+For FY 2021, ACUS requests \$115,000 for external administrative support including the mandated annual agency financial audit (\$29,000).
+ACUS continuously reviews strategies for contracting administrative support, including using reimbursable services offered by other federal agencies, GSA schedules, and Cloud computing solutions, to find the most cost-effective ways to provide these required and, in some cases, mandated services.

-As discussed above in the section on personnel, ACUS has utilized contract positions in past years instead of full-time permanent employees to give the agency flexibility to match expertise with current projects and to rotate experts from academia, nonprofits, or other federal agencies to provide fresh and innovative thinking to ACUS.
-In FY 2020, ACUS anticipates filling as many as two FTE positions with contract personnel.
+As discussed above in the section on personnel, ACUS has utilized contract positions in past years instead of full time permanent employees to give the agency flexibility to match expertise with current projects and to rotate experts from academia, nonprofits, or other federal agencies to provide fresh and innovative thinking to ACUS.
+In FY 2021, ACUS anticipates filling as many as two FTE positions with contract personnel.
 Any contract positions would utilize resources repurposed from other sections of the agency budget, principally object classes 11 and 12.
-ACUS expects to repurpose \$133,000 for contract personnel in FY 2020.
+ACUS estimates contract personnel costs of \$133,000 in FY 2021.